How to Contact Your Representative About USAID & Foreign Aid Cuts

 Tips for Your Call or Email

 Ask for a specific action.
-'I urge you to support restoring USAID funding' or 'I want Congress to hold hearings on the dismantling of USAID' are actionable asks.
+'I urge you to support restoring USAID funding' is a concrete, actionable ask.

 Connect to shared values.
 American leadership, disease prevention, famine relief, and supporting democracy abroad resonate across political lines.